TheNickOfTime/handbrake-web/README.md

 ## Setup

-> [!CAUTION]
-> These instructions (here and on the [wiki](https://github.com/TheNickOfTime/handbrake-web/wiki)) are in a transitional period approaching the release of v0.8.0 and will not be accurate if you are attempting to deploy the latest stable release (v0.7.3).
-Please reference [the tag for v0.7.3](https://github.com/TheNickOfTime/handbrake-web/tree/v0.7.3) for working instructions.

 ### Setup Guide

 See the [Setup Guide](https://github.com/TheNickOfTime/handbrake-web/wiki/Setup-Guide) wiki page for a detailed walkthrough on getting HandBrake Web setup and configured.